-As such, the attorneys at Thiessen Law Firm hope that you will take your jury summons seriously and we ask that you be the kind of fair-minded juror you would want to see in the stands if you were the one on trial.
-And you might as well because if you skip out you could face steep consequences that include fines and jail time — yes, jury duty is that important.
+The attorneys at Thiessen Law Firm hope that you will take your jury summons seriously and that you will try to imagine what you would want if you were the one on trial.
+And you might as well, because if you skip out you could face steep consequences that include fines and jail time — yes, jury duty is that important.

 Is jury duty mandatory in Texas?